dasha-korotkykh/dariakorotkykh.com/README.md

 * Wants
 The Most Unexpected block, suggested by my abovementioned mentor, I fill with goals I am really interested in.
 Guess it also kinda falls into personality description.
 Fun fact, since writing it in December <em>(approximately)</em> two goals have already been removed due to reaching.
 I am definitely keeping that part of CV as my both self-made motivator and promise.

+I still strive to learn and practice Front End more, this project being a starting point.